TheLandfill/cpp_cli/README.md

 ### Syntax of Use
 ```
+// WILL WORK IN ALL CASES, INCLUDING FOR Command_Line_Var<char>.
+Command_Line_Var<T> variable_name_var(variable_name, { "flag1", "flag2", "f" }, takes_args);
+// DEPRECATED, but will still work for everything except Command_Line_Var<char>.
+The ampersand doesn't really make a difference otherwise.
 Command_Line_Var<T> variable_name_var(&variable_name, { "flag1", "flag2", "f" }, takes_args);
 ```
 where `T` is the type of the variable and `variable_name_var` is a stack allocated variable.
-The first argument is the address of the variable you want to set, the second variable is an array/vector of strings corresponding to flags that control the value of the variable, and the third argument is a bool that determines whether or not the flags take arguments themselves.
+The first argument is either the variable you want to set, its address (as long as it isn't a `Command_Line_Var<char>`), or a `nullptr`, the second variable is an array/vector of strings corresponding to flags that control the value of the variable, and the third argument is a bool that determines whether or not the flags take arguments themselves.

 If a `nullptr` is provided for the first argument, the parser will just treat it as if it were a non-option.

 ## Parsing Rules
 [This answer](https://stackoverflow.com/a/14738273/6629221) on stackexchange does a good job of summarizing the standard for command line argument syntax, and the library follows these rules, which are copied below for convenience.